Goodnites: Goodnites Bed Mats

 Goodnites released Goodnites Bed Mats in April 2012.
 They can be used to protect the mattress from bedwetting accidents.
 These are made more for that occasional bedwetter.
 For a person who wets maybe once a week, the Goodnite would be wasted after two nights of wearing.
 These protect the mattress in the event of an accident.
 Goodnites Bed Mats feature adhesive to allow them to stick to the bed.

 Discontinued Products

 Boxers & Sleep Shorts

 Goodnites Boxers (for boys) and Sleep Shorts (for girls) were a product manufactured by Kimberly-Clark from 2007–2009, and distributed from 2007–2010.
 They were designed to look and feel like boxers.
 They were blue for boys and pink for girls.
 The outer covering was cloth-like to look like a pair of boxers.
-The inside was a pull-up.
+The inside was a pull-up underwear.

 As of 2011, Kimberly-Clark makes no reference to this product line on the official Goodnites website.